kardoj/TDDCalculator/README.md

 ## Test Driven Calculator
 I am trying out TDD on a simple calculator example.

+Working ´.jar´ file is in ´build´ directory.